mergestat/docs/blog/2023-03-04-parsing-yaml-in-pg/index.md

 ---
 title: Querying YAML in PostgreSQL with PLV8 🐘
 authors: [patrickdevivo]
 description: MergeStat's mission is to make it possible to query *anything* involved in building & shipping software with SQL.
-Recently, we had a user looking to query YAML files across their git repositories, wanting to extract and aggregate values in their config files.
+Recently, we had a user looking to query YAML files across their git repos, wanting to extract and aggregate values from config files.
 image: ./pg-logo.png
 tags: [mergestat, sql, yaml, postgres, open-source]
 ---